sdotlock/EU261-Compensation-from-Qatar/README.md

 - AMS to Doha to Brisbane with Qatar, Brisbane to Auckland with Air New Zealand.
 - AMS to Hong Kong with Cathay Pacific, Hong Kong to Auckland with Air New Zealand.

 The trouble starts in Amsterdam, when Schiphol provided a broken air conditioning unit for the plane.
 The plane was at the correct gate but pushing 35 degrees inside the cabin.
-The aircraft needed to be moved with working air conditioning.
+The aircraft needed to be moved to another gate with working air conditioning.

 - This created a four hour delay in Amsterdam.
 - In Doha, I missed my two hour connection to Auckland